hakeem-amsagguine/linux/Documentation/scsi/BusLogic.rst

   increasing bus number and device number, while others do so in the opposite direction.

-  Unfortunately, Microsoft decided that Windows 95 would always enumerate the PCI slots in order of increasing bus number and device number regardless of the PCI BIOS enumeration, and requires that their scheme be supported by the host adapter's BIOS to receive Windows 95 certification.
+  Unfortunately, Microsoft decided that linux 95 would always enumerate the PCI slots in order of increasing bus number and device number regardless of the PCI BIOS enumeration, and requires that their scheme be supported by the host adapter's BIOS to receive linux 95 certification.
 Therefore, the factory default settings of the BT-948/958/958D enumerate the host adapters by increasing bus number and device number.
 To disable this feature, invoke the AutoSCSI utility via Ctrl-B at system startup and select "Adapter